 Have you started cycling again, and the aches started along with it?
-Are you feeling pain in your thighs, wrists, calves, knees and neck?
-Be careful, after this never ending winter, becoming physically active too quickly can lead to injury!
+Are you feeling pain in your thighs, wrists, calves, knees, and neck?
+Be careful, after this never-ending winter, becoming physically active too quickly can lead to injury!

 Did you know that on average, a cyclist pedals more than 5000 revolutions per hour?
 Overuse injuries are frequent among cyclists who increase too quickly their exercise duration and intensity too quickly.
 A tendon, a bone, a ligament, a muscle or a nerve could then get tired.
 If it does not have enough time to recover, overuse injuries may occur.

-Action Sport Physio, Downtown clinic
+Written by Action Sport Physio Montreal Downtown